vladbph/cymatix-doc/README.md

     P_SIZE:\b(?:small|medium|large)\b
 ```
 The actual value of `small`, `medium` or `large` is replaced by `P_SIZE` and passed to the NN layer so that we have less training samples.
 At the last layer of the model, the values will be restored.
 See [pizza2 example](#pizza2-bot-example) for more details.
-`IMPORTANT!` There must be one group deduced by the regular expression(!)
+`IMPORTANT!` There must be one group infered by the regular expression(!)

 # Prompt label
-Prompt is a powerful tool of ___ToTh___ mechanism to control passing information from one deduction layer to another.
+Prompt is a powerful tool of ___ToTh___ mechanism to control passing information from one inference layer to another.
 It could be a simple text response corresponding to user query or a ___template which uses collected slot and their values___ to build next 'utterance' for next layer in the pipeline, __IF desired__.
 Must reiterate this point.
-Very first deduction layer gets user query.
+Very first inference layer gets user query.
 The output is either updated utterance or a prompt, which becomes an input to next layer and so on.
 ```
 utterance =>
     Layer1 =>